thunderstruck47/exercise02/README.md

 ### Dependencies

+Compatible with GNU/Linux and UNIX systems

 Currently works with a Python 2.7 interpreter, with Python 3 version on it's way..

-Requires [python-magic](https://github.com/ahupp/python-magic) community module for file type identification (based on libmagic) (should be optional)
+Requires (optionally) [python-magic](https://github.com/ahupp/python-magic) module for advanced file type identification

 ### Features